Find the forms and answers you need right here! Just click on the appropriate link below.

 What is Not Taxable- Items not taxable include, but are not limited to, military pay, dividends, interest, capital gains, social security, and most other retirement benefits.
 If you have a question regarding the taxability of a particular item, please contact the Tax Office.

 Filing Tax Returns- All employed residents, including full-time students, are required to file a tax return by April 15 for the previous year.
-If you moved into Mason during the year, a tax return must be filed for each year or portion of a year that you lived in Mason.
-Please contact the Tax Office for forms for prior years.
-For tax year 2010, residents employed in another city that had an earnings tax can take a maximum credit of 100% of the tax due on the portion of their earnings taxed by the city where employed (provided that the city of employment has a tax rate of at least 1.12%).
+A tax return must be filed for each year or portion of a year that you lived in Mason.
+As of 2010, residents employed in another city that had an earnings tax can take a maximum credit of 100% of the Mason tax due on the portion of their earnings taxed by the city where employed (provided that the city of employment has a tax rate greater than or equal to Mason’s.)
 Even if no tax is due, residents must file a return.

-Estimated Tax Payments- The Mason Tax Ordinance requires the filing of a Declaration of Estimated Tax and the payment of 90% of your tax liability by January 31 of the following year.
+Estimated Tax Payments- Beginning 2016, the Mason Tax Ordinance requires the filing of a Declaration of Estimated Tax and the payment of 90% of your tax liability by December 15th each year.

 If you have any questions, please contact our office at 513-229-8535 or e-mail us.
 Thank you for your cooperation.